Analysis: Cash-rich Singapore Airlines aims for regional dominance as rivals pull back

-July 8 (Reuters) - Singapore Airlines Ltd (SIA) (SIAL.SI), flush with $16 billion raised since the start of the pandemic thanks to help from a state investor, is in a position of dominance among its Southeast Asian rivals as they downsize and restructure.
+(Reuters) - Singapore Airlines Ltd (SIA), flush with $16 billion raised since the start of the pandemic thanks to help from a state investor, is in a position of dominance among its Southeast Asian rivals as they downsize and restructure.

 “The crisis shows the importance of having a cash-rich state investor as its main backer,” said a banker, who was not authorised to speak with media and spoke anonymously.

-SIA's cash pile is the envy of rivals like Thai Airways (THAI.BK) and Garuda Indonesia (GIAA.JK), which have received little government support.
-Many of SIA's rivals are trimming fleets to a level that could ultimately weaken their hubs and send more connecting traffic to Singapore.
+SIA’s cash pile is the envy of rivals like Thai Airways and Garuda Indonesia, which have received little government support.
+Many of SIA’s rivals are trimming fleets to a level that could ultimately weaken their hubs and send more connecting traffic to Singapore.

 “Basically what these airlines are trying to do is they are trying to ward off their debtors,” said Subhas Menon, director general of the Association of Asia Pacific Airlines.